rysonw/rysonw/README.md

 Hawaii Air National Guardsman, rising sophmore at Oregon State University and recent graduate from the prestigous Microsoft Software and Systems Academy Program.

 I am a current SDE Intern at **Amazon** where I am working with the EC2 Load Balancing Team!
 I am currently spearheading the development of a critical internal tool that will improve the reliability of AWS Application Load Balancers for millions of users.
+I am also an incoming Fall SWE Intern at **NASA JPL** where I will be joining the Aerospace Sector.

 I love learning new things!
 Let's Connect!